ng-packagr/ng-packagr/README.md

 $ yarn build
 ```

+The build output is written to the `dist` folder, containing all those _binaries_ to meet the Angular Package Format specification.
+You'll now be able to go ahead and `npm publish dist` your Angular library to the npm registry.

-Do you like to publish more libraries to npm?
+Do you like to publish more libraries?
+Is your code living in a monorepo?
 Create one `package.json` per npm package, run _ng-packagr_ for each!